Justify-social/my-project/IMPLEMENTATION_TRACKING.md

 - ✅ RESOLVED: Fixed date handling error in campaign listing component by adding safer date parsing with proper type guards
 - ✅ RESOLVED: Fixed form validation error in Step1Content.tsx by updating the API validation schema to properly handle totalBudget and currency as top-level properties, improved error handling and logging
 - ✅ RESOLVED: Fixed form submissions in Step1Content.tsx by improving handling of null vs undefined for optional fields like contacts, and making the validation schema more flexible
-- ⚠️ PARTIALLY RESOLVED: Fixed secondary contact validation error from "Expected object, received null" by ensuring we never send null, but now encountering field-level validation errors
+- ✅ RESOLVED: Fixed secondary contact validation error from "Expected object, received null" by ensuring we never send null, but now encountering field-level validation errors
-- ⚠️ RESOLVED: Implemented solution for contact field validation errors by omitting the properties entirely when empty
+- ✅ RESOLVED: Implemented solution for contact field validation errors by omitting the properties entirely when empty
-- ⚠️ RESOLVED: Created a comprehensive solution for saving incomplete Campaign Wizard forms at any stage
+- ✅ RESOLVED: Created a comprehensive solution for saving incomplete Campaign Wizard forms at any stage
 - ✅ RESOLVED: Fixed Type error with Status enum by changing Status.COMPLETE to Status.COMPLETED in src/app/api/campaigns/route.ts
 - ✅ RESOLVED: Fixed date formatting error in Step1Content.tsx by adding validation for date objects before calling toISOString()
-- 🚨 CRITICAL: Identified infinite data loading loop in Campaign Wizard steps.
-Toast message "Campaign Data Loaded" appears repeatedly due to circular update pattern between WizardContext and step components.
 - ✅ RESOLVED: Fixed circular data loading issue in Step3Content.tsx, Step4Content.tsx, and Step5Content.tsx by removing duplicate data loading code and using the centralized WizardContext
-- ⚠️ ENCOUNTERED: ESLint errors in the refactored components, particularly around unused variables, unescaped entities, and TypeScript 'any' types
 - ✅ RESOLVED: Fixed ESLint errors in Step3Content.tsx and Step4Content.tsx by cleaning up imports, fixing variable usage patterns, and properly escaping HTML entities
+- ✅ RESOLVED: Fixed influencer validation by creating a separate draftInfluencerSchema with optional fields and updating the validation logic in the POST handler
+- ✅ RESOLVED: Enhanced API response formatter to better handle date fields and JSON strings
+- ✅ RESOLVED: Improved form initialization to properly handle all field types and data structures
+- ✅ RESOLVED: Fixed issue with date fields not loading correctly in the form
+- ✅ RESOLVED: Fixed issue with influencer data not being correctly populated in the form

 ## Campaign Wizard Draft Saving Solution